xQsM3/multi-bees-tracking/README.md

-multi-bees-tracking is an implementation of the multi-ants-tracking https://github.com/holmesww/multi-ants-tracking it can track on single sequences or on a dataset containing multiple sequences, reaching state of the art benchmarks
+multi-bees-tracking is an implementation of the multi-ants-tracking https://github.com/holmesww/multi-ants-tracking it can track on single sequences or on a dataset containing multiple sequences, reaching state of the art benchmarks running on a dataset with multiple sequences, the framework uses 3 cameras to reconstruct the 3 dimensional coordinates
 ## tested on machine
 RTX 3090
 CUDA 11.0